PLANET.

 gradient

 But aside from lakes and canals, there are other places that can provide solar farms with ample real estate.
 That is why the BMW Group, to which we belong, has begun sourcing electricity generated from solar power.
 This is important because in our quest for greater sustainability, we are looking to do much more than just make cars that run greener.
 A holistic approach to environmental awareness means that whatever type of car we make is manufactured in the most sustainable way possible.
+We are already pursuing sustainability strategies that shape our dealings with supply chains and materials, electrification, production facilities and the URBAN-X startup programme.
 And this can be challenging.
-Producing aluminium is hugely energy intensive, but essential for car production.
+For example, producing aluminium is hugely energy intensive, but essential for car production.

-So it’s important for our overall sustainability efforts to make its production as green as possible.
+So it’s important for our overall sustainability efforts to make production as green as possible.
 But where could you place a sufficiently large solar park that would get enough sunlight and which would not compete with dense local populations of people and wildlife?
 The answer is, of course, the desert.
-Since the beginning of 2021 we have sourced our energy from what is set to become the world’s largest solar park ‒ the Mohammed Bin Rashid Al Maktoum Solar Park in the desert outside of Dubai.
-Aluminium produced with green power in the long term enables us to avoid releasing approximately 2.5 million tonnes of CO2 emissions over the next ten years.
+Since 2021, we have been sourcing aluminium, for the production of which electricity from solar energy is used, and process it into body and drive components at BMW Group Plant Landshut.
+For the energy-intensive production of aluminium, our supplier obtains electricity from one of the world's largest solar parks south of Dubai: the Mohammed Bin Rashid Al Maktoum solar park.
+By using green energy in our aluminium production, we can reduce CO2 emissions by around 2.5 million tonnes by 2030.

 The Mohammed Bin Rashid Al Maktoum Solar Park in Dubai.